Azure-Samples/storage-blobs-xamarin-quickstart/README.md

 ### Create class level variables

-The code below declares several class level variables needed to communicate to Azure Blob storage.
+The code below declares several class level variables needed to communicate to Azure Blob Storage.

 The class level variables below are in addition to the connection string for the storage account set in the [Configure your storage connection string](#configure-your-storage-connection-string) section.